 I have a natural tendency toward balance over conflict.

-I love individuals of all sorts, but hate groups.
+I love individuals of all sorts, but avoid groups.

 I am highly critical and skeptical of everything.